Rapid Spectral Parameter Prediction for Black Hole X-Ray Binaries using Physicalised Autoencoders: Method

 \subsection{Data and Preprocessing}

 We obtained energy spectra for approximately 25 BHB systems from the Neutron Star Interior Composition Explorer (NICER).
 NICER is a soft X-ray timing spectroscopic mission with its main instrument consisting of 52 active detectors, covering an energy range of $0.2 < E < 12$ keV and an energy resolution of $\sim 100$ eV \citep{gendreau2012neutron}.
-Its high temporal resolution allows us to capture different states of individual BHB systems and collect significant quantities of data for each source.
+NICER’s high temporal resolution and large collecting area enable the collection of useful spectra for BHBs (often $~10^4-10^7$ counts) in short observations ${\sim} 1000$ s, without being susceptible to pileup effects, allowing for flexible scheduling to collect large quantities of spectra.

 We selected the entire catalogue of NICER BHB data as of August 2022 with an initial screening to remove any data overly contaminated by elevated background counts.
 We use each remaining continuous stare to produce a spectrum, yielding a total dataset of 10,800 spectra.
 We used a custom pipeline using many components of the NICER data and analysis software suite\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/software/lheasoft/help/nicer.html}} (NICERDAS) to process the raw data, which provided us with the counts against the channel for the spectrum and background and the corresponding redistribution matrix and auxiliary response matrix.
 Additionally, we performed the following steps to standardise the data to ensure the neural network could learn the spectral features effectively:

 \begin{enumerate} \item Exposure normalisation - Normalise the counts and background by the exposure time to obtain the detection rate per channel. \item Background correction - Correct the spectrum by subtracting the background rate.
 The 3C50 background model was used throughout \citep{Remillard2022}. \item Detector normalisation - Normalise the spectrum by the number of active detectors during the observation. \item Binning - Due to the channel energy resolution being higher than the detector energy resolution, we summed the data using the following bin sizes: 30 eV bins at 0.2 keV, 40 eV bins at 2.48 keV, 50 eV bins at 6 keV, and 60 eV bins up to 12 keV.
 Then, standardise the data to spectral density by dividing the spectrum by the width of each bin. \item Energy range - Limit the energy range to $0.3 < E < 10$ keV, over which NICER is most sensitive and corresponds to a typical spectral analysis range. \end{enumerate}